awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

 1. On the **Configure cluster** page, fill in the following fields:
    + **Name** – A unique name for your cluster\.
    + **Kubernetes version** – The version of Kubernetes to use for your cluster\.
    + **Cluster Service Role** – Choose the Amazon EKS cluster role to allow the Kubernetes control plane to manage AWS resources on your behalf\.
-For more information, see [Amazon EKS cluster IAM role](service_IAM_role.md)\.
+For more information, see the [Prerequisites](#create-cluster-prerequisites-console)\.
    + **Secrets encryption** – \(Optional\) Choose to enable [secrets encyption](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/) of Kubernetes secrets using a KMS key\.
 The KMS key must be symmetric, created in the same region as the cluster, and if the KMS key was created in a different account, the user must have access to the KMS key\.
 For more information, see [Allowing users in other accounts to use a KMS key](https://docs.aws.amazon.com/kms/latest/developerguide/key-policy-modifying-external-accounts.html) in the *[AWS Key Management Service Developer Guide](https://docs.aws.amazon.com/kms/latest/developerguide/)*\.

      If no keys are listed, you must create one first\.
 For more information, see [Creating keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html)\.